24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Recent Work in Hiawatha

-Boyson Road subdivision home — sump pump failure during June thunderstorm.
+Boyson Road subdivision home — sump pump failure during June rain event.
 6 inches of water in finished basement, including a basement bedroom and bathroom.
-Original 12-year- old sump pump had been working fine until the storm; motor failed during peak demand.
+Original 12-year- old sump pump had been working fine until the rain event; motor failed during peak demand.
 Full mitigation, drying, and reconstruction over 12 days.
 Replaced sump with a higher- capacity unit and battery backup.

 Center Point Road area home — sprinkler backflow preventer failure.
 Buried supply line failure dumped water adjacent to the foundation for an undetermined time (homeowner had been traveling).
 Window well filled, water intruded into basement through window weep holes.
 Significant damage to drywall and stored items in the basement.
 Full mitigation plus exterior drainage assessment.